220620NET/trainer-code/07FrontEnd/html_css.md

 - Elements
     - The basic component of html
 - Attributes
+    - Additional values that configure elements or adjust their behaviors (akin to flags in terminal commands)
     - Global
         - attributes that can be used on any elements
-        - id, class, style, etc.
+        - id, class
-    - Local
-        - attributes that are specific to certain elements
-        - src, href, etc.
+        - style
+        - all event handlers (onclick, etc)

 ### Anatomy of a web page
 - html